Acute BronchitisSkip to the navigation

+Acute bronchitis also can be caused by breathing in things that irritate the bronchial tubes, such as smoke.
 It also can happen if a person inhales food or vomit into the lungs.

 What are the symptoms?

+The most common symptom of acute bronchitis is a cough that usually is dry and hacking at first.
 After a few days, the cough may bring up mucus.
 You may have a low fever and feel tired.

 Most people get better in 2 to 3 weeks.
 But some people continue to have a cough for more than 4 weeks.

 If your symptoms get worse, such as a high fever, shaking chills, chest or shoulder pain, or shortness of breath, you could have pneumonia.
 Pneumonia can be serious, so it's important to see a doctor if you feel like you're getting sicker.